The checkout at the end of a tenancy is one of the most important parts of the moving-out process.

 A successful checkout can reduce the chances of any deposit disputes occurring between you and your landlord.

-When leaving your rental home behind, you’ll be eager to receive all of your deposit back, but what can give you the best chance of this being the case?
+When leaving your rental home behind, you'll be eager to receive your full deposit back, but what can give you the best chance of this being the case?

-For landlords, the checkout provides a clear record of the state of the property, while for tenants it offers the opportunity to state a case for any damage caused during the tenancy that might affect how much deposit is returned.
+For landlords, the checkout provides a clear record of the state of the property, while for tenants, it offers the opportunity to state a case for any damage caused during the tenancy that might affect how much deposit the landlord returns.